 My name is Gordon Firemark.
 I’m an entertainment attorney based in Los Angeles.
-Over the past few months, I have had several conversations with clients about whether the folks they hire to work on their films and theatre projects are properly classified as employees or independent contractors.
-It’s an important distinction, and one that can have costly consequences if not handled properly.
+Over the past few months, I have had several conversations with clients about whether the folks they hire to work on their films and theatre projects are appropriately classified as employees or independent contractors.
+An important distinction can have costly consequences if not handled properly.

-[Please note. this entertainment business article is general information and is not legal advice.
-Speak to a qualified professional before making any legal, tax or other business decision.]
+Please note.
+This entertainment business article is general information and is not legal advice.
+Speak to a qualified professional before making legal, tax, or other business decisions.

-Back in January 1 of 2012, California’s law changed to create significant penalties for employers who willfully misclassify workers, and fail to withhold taxes, pay into the Worker Compensation system.
-The law imposes strict penalties for misclassifying employees as independent contractors.автокредит условия
+On January 1, 2012, California’s law changed to create significant penalties for employers who willfully misclassify workers, fail to withhold taxes, and pay into the Worker Compensation system.
+The law imposes strict penalties for misclassifying employees as independent contractors.

 Do You Hire An Independent Contractor Or Employee (For Your Film)

-In the entertainment industries, this misclassification is prevalent.
-Producers who wish to avoid the hassle or the cost of a payroll company, or of paying minimum wage, overtime, or complying with other wage and hour laws often prefer to treat their workers as independent contractors.
-The Federal government, mainly through the IRS, has in recent years has been taking this situation seriously, and aggressively pursuing violators.
+In the entertainment industry, this misclassification is prevalent.
+Producers who wish to avoid the hassle or the cost of a payroll company, pay minimum wage, overtime, or comply with other compensation and hour laws often prefer to treat their workers as independent contractors.
+The Federal government, mainly through the IRS, has taken this situation seriously in recent years and aggressively pursued violators.

-Now, California has taken similar measures.
-Now, under the new law, which doesn’t change the criteria, but only the consequences, penalties range from $5,000 to $15,000 per violation for isolated violations, and where a pattern or practice of violation exists, as much as $25,000 per violation.
+California has taken similar measures.
+Under the law, which doesn’t change the criteria, but only the consequences, penalties range from $5,000 to $15,000 per violation for isolated violations, where a pattern or practice of a breach exists, as much as $25,000 per violation.

 How to classify your workers

 Particularly in entertainment, workers may sometimes look like employees and sometimes like contractors.
 It’s often difficult to determine which classification to use.